Written by Jacques Aleksandar Cimeša

 A tool-assisted second pass can give your eyes and mind a bit of a break while reducing the number of overlooked errors in the text.

 There will be far fewer items to correct this time because you’ll have already edited the text.
-Now you can sit back, relax, and address those small errors that you might otherwise have missed.
+Now you can sit back, relax, and address those small errors that you might have otherwise missed.

 An Excellent Grammar Correction Tool

-Try the Accelerator
+Try the Scribendi AI

 About the Author

-Jacques Aleksandar is an in-house editor at Scribendi’s Chatham office.
+Jacques Aleksandar Cimesa is an in-house editor at Scribendi’s Chatham office.
 A mechanical engineer turned editor and translator, he has mastered the art of taking things apart—by force, if necessary—and duct-taping them back together again.
 His work can be found in newspapers across Canada, international education systems, and major bookstores, as well as on corporate blogs and both governmental and non-governmental websites.
 These days, he’s focusing on writing poetry in French, mastering his ninth language, and editing technical papers for high-impact journals while taking freelance projects on the side.